 BumFix was designed to help users find the best deals on car parts, without even looking for them.
 Users simply search for the part based on their vehicle’s brand/model/year and sit back—qualified salesmen matching the request then compete for the business, dropping their offers into the mobile app.

 Baltic Arrow is a car sharing club and platform that enables sports car owners to swap with owners of larger vehicles.
 The company uses a point system that can be cashed in for euros.

-TableAir designs smart work tables that can be controlled with a smart devices.
+TableAir designs smart work tables that can be controlled with a smart device.
 Using the accompanying app, workers can raise or lower the table according to their individual needs.

 Founded in Vilnius by Russian, Belarusian, and Ukrainian gaming aficionados, JetCat Games is a leading developer of 3D games.
 Its first Steam title Heliborne has become a major hit across the globe.

 MoboFree has developed a mobile classifieds platform that allows users to buy/sell/swap items in a variety of categories, from phones and computers to real estate and building materials.
 The app is one of the largest and most trusted social/mobile classifieds platforms in West Africa, boasting 3 million registered users generating an average of 65 million page impressions each month.

 SketchAR has developed an augmented reality app for sketching: users view a virtual image on the surface to be sketched upon through the phone.
 The app is a godsend for users who have always wanted to draw but lack the artistic skills.